ETSU holds off Kennesaw St. for first home playoff win since ’96

 The Owls responded on their very next drive with a 50-yard touchdown pass from backup quarterback Jonathan Murphy to Iaan Cousin.

-Randy Sanders and his squad responded by marching down the field before settling for a 47-yard field goal from Tyler Keltner.
+Randy Sanders and his squad followed up that drive by marching down the field before settling for a 47-yard field goal from Tyler Keltner.
 It looked as though Kennesaw would knot this game up before the half, but the Owls coughed the ball up inside the Buccaneers 20-yard line, giving the Bucs a three-point lead heading into the break.

-The Buccaneers responded instantly out of halftime as they scored a 31-yard touchdown from Holmes, who broke at least five tackles on the score.
+The Buccaneers started the second half strong as they scored a 31-yard touchdown from Holmes, who broke at least five tackles on the score.
 The Owls answered on the very next possession with a 22-yard Murphy touchdown pass to running back Kyle Glover.

 Kennesaw State took its first lead of the game late in the third quarter when Murphy trudged his way in from a yard out to give the Owls a 21-17 lead.
-They padded that advantage with another rushing touchdown from Murphy, this time from nine yards out.
+They padded that advantage with another rushing touchdown from Murphy, this time from nine yards out in the fourth quarter.

+Kennesaw State’s Nathan Robertson kicked a 45-yard field goal to increase the Owls lead to 31-17.

+With less than a minute and a half left in the game, the Bucs fired back up and completed a 12-yard touchdown pass to Will Huzzie, making the score 31-24 and a single-touchdown game.